 But wait, there’s even more!
 If you really, really need some extreme detail functionality, the A7R IV will take Sony’s Pixel Shift Multi-Shot mode to a whole new level by offering a new 16-shot composite option for 240-megapixel pictures.
 Yes, 240MP!

-However, while that 240MP figure sounds amazing in some recoverable format, in practice, it’s actually quick difficult to get a crisp, tack-sharp, artifact-free composite image.
+However, while that 240MP figure sounds amazing in some recoverable format, it’s actually quick difficult to get a crisp, tack-sharp, artifact-free composite image in practice.
 Like most other manufacturers’ implementations of a sensor-shift-based composite image catch mode, the A7R IV has to move the sensor ever-so-slightly (down to the half-pixel level of precision) for each consecutive frame.
-While this can work to make incredibly detailed images, the camera has to be absolutely locked-down on a sturdy tripod or various other support, and there can’t be anything moving in the frame during the sequence (such as for example cars driving by, people walking or shifting at all, or actually leaves in trees and bushes moving subtly in the wind).
+While this can make incredibly detailed images, the camera has to be absolutely locked down on a sturdy tripod or various other support.
+There can’t be anything moving in the frame during the sequence (such as, for example, cars driving by, people walking or shifting at all, or actually leaves in trees and bushes moving subtly in the wind).
 If there is any camera or subject movement through the multi-shot capture sequence, the resulting composited image will have noticeable, unsightly artifacts.

 Besides picture quality, the Sony A7R IV is also an amazingly nimble, responsive camera in most regards.
 Start-up time is quick, autofocus is blazingly fast, continuous AF works wonderfully, and regardless of the 61MP sensor, the camera can fire off bursts of full-res images at up to 10fps.
 It’s an impressively versatile camera.